IT Risk Register: How to Identify, Track, and Mitigate Technology Risks Across Your Organization

 Status

-The current stage in the risk lifecycle is New, Planning, Action, Pending, Resolved, Deferred, or Deleted.
+The current stage in the risk lifecycle: New, Planning, Action, Pending, Resolved, Deferred, or Deleted.

 Trigger

-The condition or event that would activate the risk — useful for defining early warning signals that allow faster response.
+The condition or event that would activate the risk.
+Triggers help you define early warning signals for faster response.

 Trend